asyncapi/website/markdown/blog/asyncapi-and-websocket.md

       - $ref: '#/channels/chat/messages/chatMessage'
 ```

 In the definition above, we created our first operation called `sendMessage` with a `send` action, that's made available in the #chat channel.
 This basically means we've just enabled connected client to `send` a message, but not any kind of message, but the `chatMessage` to the #chat channel.

-A good thing to keep at the back of your mind when defining an operation is the list of messages you're assigning to an operation has to be available in the linked channel messages.

-An example is if in my `sendMessage` operation i did the following...
+If I attempt to parse a message that isn't included in the list of messages for the #chat channel, as shown below...

 ```
 operations: